Jeffrey Lyal Hornsby was born April 15, 1959 and passed away in the loving embrace of his wife, Sandy, on April 7, 2021.

 Special thanks to his healthcare teams here in B.C. notably Dr. Lindsay Brian Pritchett, Dr. Marie Michaud and the Peritoneal Dialysis team at the Kelowna General Hospital, Dr. Francois Pretorius, Dr. Ryan Kilostoff, Dr. Hussein Hollands, Dr. Cornelius Bester, Community Care, the Quick Response and Palliative Care teams from the Vernon Jubilee Hospital.
 In lieu of flowers, donations may be made to the Parkinson’s Society of British Columbia.

-To send flowers to the family or plant a tree in memory of Jeffrey Lyal Hornsby, please visit our floral store.
+To send flowers to Jeffrey's family, please visit our floral store.